Frooge/page-chat/PRIVACY.md

 We may update this privacy policy from time to time.
 Changes will be reflected by updating the "Last Updated" date.

 ## Contact
-For questions about this privacy policy, please open an issue on our [GitHub repository](https://github.com/Frooge/page-chat).
+For questions about this privacy policy, please open an issue on this repository

 ---

 This extension does not collect, store, or transmit personal data.
 All processing is transient and occurs only during active use.

+**Last Updated:** October 29, 2025